What are the most common ingredients used in sunscreens?

 The Ultraviolet radiation emitted from the Sun may be classified into three types, i.e., Ultraviolet A (UV A), Ultraviolet B (UV B), and Ultraviolet C (UV C).

-Ultraviolet A: Most of the ultraviolet radiations that affect the skin are UVA, which causes tanning, discolouration, and ageing of the skin.
-It is known to have the ability to cause skin cancers and have a deeper penetrating power.
+Ultraviolet A: Most of the ultraviolet radiations that affect the skin is UVA, which causes tanning, discolouration, and ageing of the skin.
+It is known to have the ability to cause skin cancers and to have a deeper penetrating power.

-Ultraviolet B: Although UV B radiation does not penetrate the skin as deep as UV A, they are responsible for causing skin cancers.
+Ultraviolet B: Although UV B radiation does not penetrate the skin as deeply as UV A, they are responsible for causing skin cancers.

 Be Sun Safe